-Caroline Barron is an award-winning writer, manuscript assessor and editor, Otago Daily Times book reviewer, columnist, and board member of the Michael King Writers Centre.
+Caroline Barron is an award-winning writer, manuscript assessor and editor, book reviewer, columnist, and board member of the Michael King Writers Centre.
 Her debut, RIPIRO BEACH: A Memoir of Life After Near Death (Bateman Books, May 2020) won the 2020 New Zealand Heritage Literary Award for Best Non-Fiction Book.
-She holds a Masters in Creative Writing from the University of Auckland (2015) plus a journalism degree, and, in a previous life, owned and ran Nova, a leading model and talent agency.
+She holds a Masters in Creative Writing from the University of Auckland (2015) plus a journalism degree and, in a previous life, owned and ran Nova, a leading model and talent agency.
 She is currently working on a novel, for which she was awarded Creative New Zealand funding.

 Caroline resides between Auckland’s Point Chevalier and Northland’s Ripiro (Baylys) Beach, with her husband and two young daughters.

 For publishing or rights enquiries please contact Nadine Rubin Nathan at High Spot Literary: firstname.lastname@example.org.